Police

 We are also acknowledged for our approachable and flexible style.
 We understand the pressures police forces and their legal advisors are often under and offer a “one-stop shop” across numerous different areas of law.

-Our barristers have day-to-day experience of police law in all its forms: judicial review, civil claims, actions under the Human Rights Act 1998, policy issues, inquests and inquiries, misconduct proceedings, information law, operational policing matters encompassing public order and warrants, firearms and RIPA, pensions and employment work, and the full range of civil preventative orders.
+Our barristers have day-to-day experience of police law in all its forms: judicial review, civil and human rights claims, inquests and inquiries, misconduct proceedings, RIPA and information law, operational policing matters encompassing public order and warrants and firearms, policy issues, pensions and employment work including vetting, and the full range of civil preventative orders.

-Our work in the police sector is complemented by our experience representing other emergency and security services; prison operators; public service and health and social care providers; and insurers.
+Our work in the police sector is complemented by our experience representing other emergency and security services; prison operators; health and social care providers; and insurers.

 Our police publications include Police Misconduct, Complaints and Public Regulation, Blackstone’s Police Manual and Public Order: Law and Practice and you can follow: